 3. Automate reminders and hand-offs.

-Automations can be extremely useful because they can save your team time and minimize human error.
+Automations can be extremely useful because it can save your team time and minimize human error.
 But before automating anything, ask yourself, “What needs to happen every time my team and I create a certain piece of content?”

 This is an important question to answer because many steps in a process are variable, so they might change based on content type and context.
 Variable steps and processes should usually be manual, as automations can cause more problems than they solve in these cases.